PhysiCell/physicell.github.io/downloads.md

 ## Recent Releases

 ### Version 1.11 (2023)
+Version 1.11.0 adds several notable features, fixes bugs, and further expands the "signals" and "behaviors" that can be read and written with a simple API to facilitate building models.
+In particular, we add a brand new CSV format for initial cell positions, a new ability to save and load user projects in the user_projects directory, automated dynamic formation and breakage of spring-based cell-cell adhesions, automated inclusion of spring-based adhesions (at the mechanics time step) without need for the user to explicitly supply a spring function, a new "mechano" sample project to illustrate the new automated spring functionality, and updates to PhysiBoSS to ensure compatibility with the rapidly improving PhysiCell Studio.
+In addition, there is new capability of adding a background coloring to SVG ouptuts.
+This release includes several bugfixes, the most critical of which is to update the parameters for necrotic cells.

 #### 1.11.0 (20 March 2023)
 * Introduces user projects, improved cell initialization, refined signals and behaviors, automated cell-cell spring adhesions, refined SVG plotting, updated PhysiBoSS, and more!
   * **GitHub:** [click here](https://github.com/MathCancer/PhysiCell/releases/download/1.11.0/PhysiCell_V.1.11.0.zip)